luangjokaj/wordpressify/README.md

 //--------------------------------------------------------------------------------------------------
 ```

-You can include the scripts in the head of the page before the DOM is loaded by placing them in the **headerJS** array or in the footer of the page after the DOM is loaded in the array **footerJS**.
+You can include the scripts in the head of the page before the DOM is loaded by placing them in the **headerJS** array or in the footer of the page after the DOM is loaded in the **footerJS** array.
 Only footer scripts are processed with Babel thus supporting ES6, however you can change this in the configuration if you want to run both header and footer scripts with Babel.

 A build restart is required for changes to take effect.

 # 7. Build Backups

 While coding you will find yourself uploading dummy content in the WordPress build server.
-These might be images or other media stored in **wp-content**.
-WordPressify allows you to backup the current state of the build which will include all server files.
-To backup your build run the command:
+This might be images or other media stored in **wp-content**.
+WordPressify allows you to back up the current state of the build which will include all server files.
+To back up your build run the command:

 ```
 $ npm run backup
 ```

-Files will be compressed in a ZIP and stored in the directory:
+Files will be compressed in a zip file and stored in the directory:

 ```
 backups/
 ```

-# 8. Code Styles
+# 8. Code Style Rules

 WordPressify comes with its own set of code style rules that can be imported into IntelliJ.
-The codestyle file can be found in the directory:
+The code style file can be found in the directory:

 ```
 tools/IntelliJ.xml